Peloton Interactive: Stock turbulence and CEO changes

 In August 2022, the company announced it would start selling its bikes and gear through Amazon in order to increase the distribution of its products, a move that came after discussions of a potential takeover by Amazon or another firm.
 On Peloton's earnings call the same month, the company disclosed it had lost $1.2 billion in the fourth quarter.
 During this period, the company said that it was looking to sell used inventory.
 CEO Barry McCarthy referred to this as a top priority.

 In September 2022, the company announced that co-founder John Foley, chief legal officer Hisao Kushi, and chief commercial officer Kevin Cornils were departing.

 On May 4, 2024, Barry McCarthy resigned as CEO of Peloton, which also announced a 15% reduction in its workforce and a reduction of its retail operations due to a decrease in demand for its fitness products post pandemic.

 By June 21, 2024, the company's market capitalization had declined to about $1.3 billion from an IPO valuation of $8.1 billion.
 The steady decline coincided with the departure of three of the company's "star instructors", and the company's CFO, Elizabeth Coddington, had begun to sell her restricted stock units as soon as they had vested.

 On August 22, 2024, Peloton sent a letter to shareholders announcing the introduction of a one-time "used equipment fee" of $95 for second-hand equipment, in an effort to regain financial stability.

 On January 1, 2025, Peter Stern, former Apple VP of Services, became CEO.

+In April 2026, Peloton partnered with Spotify, adding a fitness hub on the Spotify app and giving Spotify premium users access to over 1,400 guided workout classes from Peloton.